 AMCS is working with colleagues at the Biodiversity Council, Invasive Species Council, BirdLife Australia and the Australian Land Conservation Alliance to raise greater awareness and to urgently call on the Australian government to:

-- Establish a national wildlife preparedness taskforce, co-led by the Australian government Agriculture and Environment departments, together with non-government experts to drive collaboration and preparation.
+- Continue prioritising investment into a broad national wildlife preparedness taskforce, co-led by the Agriculture and Environment departments, together with non-government participants, to drive collaborative preparedness.

-- Scale up public communication, including working with non-government partners such as AMCS to achieve this effectively.
+- Scale up public communication, including working with non-government partners to achieve this effectively.

 Want to learn more?

-Listen to the recent webinar hosted by the Biodiversity Council and find further resources here.
+Listen to the webinar hosted by the Biodiversity Council and find further resources here.